 Package the dependencies and upload the dependencies to the console

-- Log on to the Function Compute console, upload the code package by clicking Upload ZIP, Upload Folder, or OSS, and deploy the function.
+Log on to the Function Compute console, upload the code package by clicking Upload ZIP, Upload Folder, or OSS, and then deploy the function.

-Install dependencies by using web IDE terminals in the console
+Install dependencies by using Web IDE in the console

 pip install -t . <PackageName> # PackageName indicates the name of the dependency package.